IJB journalism honoured for groundbreaking reporting in 2024

 By

-The Investigative Journalism Bureau (IJB) has been recognized across 10 prestigious journalism awards in Canada and the United States.
-The newsroom recently earned two 2024 National Newspaper Awards (NNAs), a Mindset Award for Workplace Mental Health, and a Signal Award for podcasting.
-IJB is also nominated for two Canadian Association of Journalists (CAJ) Awards and the Canadian Journalism Foundation’s (CJF) Jackman Award for Excellence, one of the highest honours in Canadian journalism.
-In addition, the IJB has received nominations for the 2025 Golden Sheaf Award, a Signal Award and the Yorkton Film Festival for podcast and documentary filmmaking.
+The IJB is also nominated for the upcoming Canadian Journalism Foundation’s (CJF) Jackman Award for Excellence, one of the highest honours in Canadian journalism.
+In broadcasting, the IJB is a co-finalist for the 2025 Golden Sheaf Award and the Yorkton Film Festival for documentary filmmaking.

 Canadian Journalism Foundation Jackman Award for Excellence in Journalism